DeeJayLSP/godot-mpg/README.md

 This module uses the [PL_MPEG](https://github.com/phoboslab/pl_mpeg) library by Dominic Szablewski with a few patches.

 ## Known issues
-- Unlike Godot's built-in Theora decoder, this one reads data from a copy in memory instead of the file (help wanted I guess).
+- A blank frame can be seen when looping.
 - Performance issues.
 Theora is still faster despite its bugs.
-Proposed PL_MPEG optimizations might fix this.
+Proposed optimizations in PL_MPEG might fix this.